fmetivier/IslandsLib/README.rst

 IslandsLib also provides a data repository of Island contours. **Contributions welcome** !

-For more information (installation procedure, sample scripts, motivations) please consult the documentation  https://morpho.ipgp.fr/IslandsLib/
+For more information (installation procedure, sample scripts, motivations) please see the documentation  https://morpho.ipgp.fr/IslandsLib/